RichardCoffee/privacy-my-way/README.md

 ## Warning

-This is beta code.
-Use at your own risk.
-I do not expect it to break your site, but if it does, then you get to keep the pieces.
+I no longer consider this beta code and I do not expect it to break your site, but if it does, then you get to keep the pieces.

 ## FAQ